 This information is a pretty big deal when getting ready to interview for a position, therefore, if you find out the family will want the nanny they hire to relocate and you don't wish to do so, then perhaps that specific position isn't for you.

-You will also want to set up a list of references to leave for the family that interviews you.
-If you have your list of references but haven't contacted the names on it, you may to want to call them to let them know you have an interview and should you be hired, your references may be getting a call.
+You will also want to set up a list of references to leaving for the family that interviews you.
+If you have your list of references but haven't contacted the names on it, you may want to call them to let them know you have an interview and should you be hired, your references may be getting a call.

 Being prepared and doing some research before an interview is a good idea, not only does it show you have a genuine interest in the position, it also shows you are responsible enough to seek out information and be prepared.

 An interview can be nerve-wracking for anyone in any field.
 If you are interviewing for a nanny position, you should be prepared for the many questions that may be asked of you.
 Many parents who are interviewing a potential nanny may even have a nanny question checklist that they will write your answers down on.

 You can prepare in advance for questions that may come up, especially questions from checklists.
 Be prepared to answer the following, the more prepared you are the better!

 By being prepared for any potential questions an interview goes much smoother!